Top 6 Best NFL Running Backs of All Time

 - Named to the NFL’s All-Decade Team for the 1990s

-Smith was drafted in the first round of the 1990 NFL Draft by the Dallas Cowboys.
+Emmitt Smith was arguably the best running back of the 1990s.
+He was drafted in the first round of the 1990 NFL Draft by the Dallas Cowboys.
 During his rookie season, he rushed for a total of 937 yards and scored 11 touchdowns.
 His performance during his rookie season earned him Offensive Rookie of the Year and an invite to the Pro Bowl.
 During his 13 seasons with the Dallas Cowboys and two seasons with the Arizona Cardinals, he had 515 receptions, 164 rushing touchdowns, and rushed for a total of 18,355 yards.
 Smith had 11 consecutive seasons with over 1,000 rushing yards.

 Who is the greatest NFL running back of all time?